Care to guess? Go ahead, guess…

-All dogs need to be exercised to some extent, but some are better at taking initiative than others.
+All dogs need exercise to some extent, but some are better at taking initiative than others.

-This Bichon mix must be walked at least once a day, ideally twice.
+You must walk this Bichon mix at least once a day, ideally twice.
 And no short walks either – each walk must be at least an hour.

 This may seem grueling if you're not used to it, but hey, your dog loves you so much that he wants you to be fit and healthy, too!

-If you're up for a jog, then so will your Glechon, but it's not necessary.
+If you're up for a jog, then so will your Glechon be, but it's not necessary.
 Your main goal should be running out the meter on your little's dog's energy bar.

 The Glechon is a highly active dog.
 And you know what happens when you don't exercise highly active dogs: you need to replace your furniture.